blinkcard/blinkcard-in-browser/README.md

 4. Create recognizer objects that will perform image recognition, configure them to your needs (to scan specific types of documents, for example) and use them to create a `RecognizerRunner` object:

     - _BlinkCardRecognizer_ requires both sides of a card to be scanned.
 There is a `onFirstSideResult` callback that fires when the first side is scanned.
-Please see [metadata callbacks](#metadataCallbacks).
+Please see [metadata callbacks](#metadataCallbacks) for more callback options.

     ```typescript
     import * as BlinkCardSDK from "@microblink/blinkcard-in-browser-sdk";